apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-## HashCode and Equals
+## HashCode Resolution and Equality Comparision for Custom Keys

-When building a new (non primitive binary) key on **MERGE** or **INSERT**, newly built object must have a hash code for correct data layout and keys distribution among nodes.
+After you created a custom complex When building a new (non primitive binary) key on **MERGE** or **INSERT**, newly built object must have a hash code for correct data layout and keys distribution among nodes.
 If there's a class for the key, then result of invoking its `hashCode` method is used for its binary representation.
 It happens when `IgniteBinary#toBinary` is called - implicitly or explicitly.

 Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is ultimately computed by its means regardless of the way binary object was created.